Real1Ankush/opendrift/README.md

 # SpillTrace --- Oil Spill Origin & Vessel Correlation

-This repository contains the **OpenDrift-based oil spill tracking and AIS vessel correlation pipeline** developed for the SIH 2026 oil spill detection problem.
+This repository contains the **OpenDrift-based oil spill tracking and AIS vessel correlation pipeline** developed for oil spill detection problem.

 The purpose of this part of the project is to: